soderlind/wp-denyhost/readme.txt

 = Configuration =
 In Settings -> WP-DenyHost, set the threshold and response.
 Default threshold is 3, default response is 403 Forbidden.

-If you have [CloudFlare](https://www.cloudflare.com) account, you can enable CloudFlare and spammers will be added to [CloudFlare Block list](https://www.cloudflare.com/threat-control)
+If you have a [CloudFlare](https://www.cloudflare.com) account, you can enable CloudFlare and spammers will be added to the [CloudFlare Block list](https://www.cloudflare.com/threat-control)

 == Screenshots ==